-You’ll attest to the accuracy of the information provided in your forms on the Declaration About an Individual Debtor’s Schedules form.
-Be aware that knowingly providing incorrect information or failing to make a full disclosure is punishable by penalties of up to $250,000, 20 years in prison, or both.
+You'll attest to the accuracy of the information provided in your forms on the Declaration About an Individual Debtor's Schedules form.
+Be aware that knowingly supplying incorrect information or failing to disclose fully is punishable by up to $250,000, 20 years in prison, or both.

 You'll have other forms to fill out, as well.
 For instance, you'll need to complete means test forms in Chapter 7 bankruptcy for qualification purposes.

-Also, you’ll use the Statement of Intention for Individuals Filing under Chapter 7 form to declare whether you intend to keep property you’re still paying for, such as a home or car, or whether you’ll return it to the lender.
-(Find out more in Secured Debts in Chapter 7 Bankruptcy: An Overview.)
+Also, you'll use the Statement of Intention for Individuals Filing Under Chapter 7 form to declare whether you intend to keep property you're still paying for, such as a home or car, or whether you'll return it to the lender.
+Find out more about secured debts in Chapter 7 bankruptcy.

-You can download fillable versions of the official bankruptcy forms on the U.S. Trustee’s website.
+You can download fillable versions of the official bankruptcy forms on the U.S. Trustee's website.
 Also, many bankruptcy courts require filers to use local forms, such as a local Chapter 13 plan form.
-To find out, visit your local court’s website.
-You can find it by using the court locator tool.
+Visit your local court's website for information.
+You can find it using the Federal Court Finder tool.